mikumeda/OfficeDocs-Exchange/Exchange/ExchangeServer2013/what-the-sensitive-information-types-in-exchange-look-for-exchange-2013-help.md

 ### Format

-9 digits which may be in a formatted or unformatted pattern
+Nine digits, which may be in a formatted or unformatted pattern.

 ### Pattern